Avi-Rana-1718/java-wordle/README.md

 # Java-Wordle
 This program implements the popular word game Wordle.
 Wordle is a daily puzzle where players have six attempts to guess a five-letter word.
-After each guess, the game provides feedback on the correctness of each letter
+After each guess, the game provides feedback on the correctness of each letter.

 ## How to play
 **Clone the repo**